-For instance, a biotech firm working on breast cancer treatments, which has an estimated number of 279,100 new cases in the U.S. might be more valuable than a company that is developing drugs for Ogilvie’s Syndrome, a rare disease that only affects 1%–3% of the U.S. population.
+For instance, a biotech firm working on breast cancer treatments, which has nearly 300,000 new cases in the U.S. each year, might be more valuable than a company that is developing drugs for Ogilvie's Syndrome, a rare disease that only affects 1%–3% of the population.

 Every new drug developed by biotech firms has to be submitted to the Food and Drug Association (FDA) for approval.
 Medical companies spend years developing a new drug but may fail to get it approved by the FDA.
 Some of these drugs will never hit the shelf of pharmaceuticals even after countless clinical trials.
 On the other hand, if a biotech company gets a new drug sanctioned by the FDA and the demand is high, the stock value can double or even triple overnight.

 Best Online Brokers for Biotech Stock